nologic/blog/_posts/2017-04-10-embedded-webserver.md

 Remote Address:[IP REDACTED]:80
 ```

 So, potentially, `vshttpd` is some private web server implementation that has been resold by the same contractor to various device manufacturers.
 This is exciting because the findings we make will be applicable to a number of devices.
+I've masked the target IPs for their safety, but if you so wish to find them again just have a look at [Shodan](https://www.shodan.io/).

 ## Finding the binary